coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Chocolatey: Choco Install Git  (-y -params '"/GitAndUnixToolsOnPath"')
 ```

-Some topics that might be reasonably discussed here:
+Some topics that might be reasonably discussed here (The beginnings of a table of Contents):
-* Configuration
+* Git Configuration
 * Everyday use: New Repos, Local Commands, Sync with Remote
 * Tagging
 * Logs and Reverting